Key Takeaways

 Silk through the ages

-The Silk Road, a famous trade route between Asia and Europe operational since the 1st century BC, owes its name to the silk trade which took place there was in transit.
+The Silk Road, a famous trade route between Asia and Europe operational since the 1st century BC, owes its name to the trade in silk which there was in transit.
 Silk was then a luxury good reserved for the elite.

 The secret of making silk will be jealously guarded by the Chinese for centuries before spreading.
-Silkworm breeding is said to have been introduced by Nestorian monks in Byzantium in the 6th century.
+Silkworm breeding would have been introduced by Nestorian monks in Byzantium in the 6th century.

 The role of silk in world history